arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***Each analog input channel has an output voltage pin supplying +24 VDC for powering sensors.
 This pin has integrated protection through a 500 mA PTC resettable fuse.***

-To use a specific operational mode with Portenta's Machine Control analog input channels, the `MachineControl_AnalogIn.begin(SensorType)` function from the `Arduino_MachineControl` library must be called before reading values from the analog input channels.
+To use a specific operational mode with Portenta's Machine Control analog input channels, the `MachineControl_AnalogIn.begin(SensorType)` function from the `Arduino_PortentaMachineControl` library must be called before reading values from the analog input channels.
 Use the following constants in the `MachineControl_AnalogIn.begin(SensorType)` function to define a specific operational mode:

 - `SensorType::V_0_10`: 0-10V mode
 - `SensorType::MA_4_20`: 4-20mA mode